betaoab/back-end-interview/API.md

 For this exercise, we will be building a social link aggregator.
 At its core, it will be a place where users can submit internet links (URLs), and upvote/downvote ("Thumb up"/"Thumb down") each other's Links.
 The difference between **Upvotes** and **Downvotes**, for each **Link**, is their **Score**.

 A Link is an URL associated with scoring data.
-A proposal has been made to represent the resource Link:
+A proposal has been made to represent a Link:

 ### The Link Object
 ```json